Through My Eyes. Again - Cover

 “Okay.
 Supper is leftovers tonight.
 Come on down in about half an hour – or you could come down and talk to me as I get it ready.”

 “Okay.”
-Disappointment tinged her voice.
+Disappointment showed in her voice

 After about ten minutes, the phone rang.
 My heart leapt.